Robert Kuan

-Roberto Fung Kuan (劉孝平; August 6, 1948 September 15, 2018) was a Chinese-Filipino restaurateur, businessman and philanthropist who founded the Filipino fast food chain Chowking.
+Roberto Fung Kuan (Chinese: 劉孝平; August 6, 1948 September 15, 2018) was a Filipino restaurateur, businessman and philanthropist who founded the Filipino fast food chain Chowking.

-Born to an immigrant family in Manila, Kuan studied business administration at the University of the Philippines Diliman and the Asian Institute of Management.
-He ran Ling Nam, a Chinese restaurant in Binondo his family partially owned, for eight years and expanded it into a small chain.
-After learning of plans to remove him, Kuan resigned and started Chowking in 1985 on Henry Sy's advice.
+Born to a Chinese immigrant family in Manila, Kuan studied business administration at the University of the Philippines Diliman and the Asian Institute of Management.
+He ran Ling Nam, a Chinese restaurant in Binondo partially owned by his family, for eight years, expanding it into a small chain.
+After learning that the board was planning to remove him, Kuan resigned and started Chowking in 1985.
+Tony Tan Caktiong of Jollibee was a founding business partner.

-In a Filipino fast food industry dominated by Western-style joints, Chowking offered Filipino and Chinese cuisine.
-The restaurant started expanding in 1989 and became very successful, growing to half the size of market leader Jollibee.
-Kuan served as Chowking's president until 2000, when he sold his 50% equity stake to the Jollibee Foods Corporation; Jollibee creator Tony Tan Caktiong was a founding business partner.
+Chowking offered both Filipino and Chinese cuisine, setting it apart from the Western-style restaurants that dominated Filipino fast food.
+It started a successful franchising system in 1989, growing to half the size of Jollibee, the leader of the Filipino fast food market.
+Kuan served as Chowking's president until 2000, when he sold his 50% equity stake to the Jollibee Foods Corporation.
 By then, Chowking had 155 locations.

 A member of the Episcopal Church, Kuan spent his later life working for various public institutions.
-He invested most of his time in St. Luke's Medical Center, where he served as chairman from 1996 to 2011.
-Ling Nam and Chowking saw continued success, with the latter remaining the nation's largest Chinese restaurant chain.
+He invested much of his time in St. Luke's Medical Center, where he served as chairman from 1996 to 2011.
+As of 2026, Chowking is the nation's largest Chinese restaurant chain.